matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 event and the future which results in never expiring call membership or never destructing self-destructing messages.
 This would be solved once [MSC4080](https://github.com/matrix-org/matrix-spec-proposals/pull/4080) and the `/send_pdus` endpoint is implemented.
-(Then the `future_timeout` could be added to the `PDUInfo` instead of the query parameters and everything could be send at once.)
+(Then the `delay` could be added to the `PDUInfo` instead of the query parameters and everything could be send at once.)

 This would be the preferred solution since we currently don't have any other batch sending mechanism.
 It would however require lots of changes since a new widget action for futures would be needed.
-With the current main proposal it is enough to add a `future_timeout` to the send message widget action.
+With the current main proposal it is enough to add a `delay` to the send message widget action.
 The widget driver would then take care of calling `send` or `send_future` based on the presence of those fields.